uberhacker/pantheon-local-drupal-development/README.md

 Tips
 ----
-To check your code:
+To check your code syntax for errors:
 > vagrant@debian:~$ cd /path/to/custom/code/directory

-> vagrant@debain:~$ drupalcs my_custom_module/
+> vagrant@debian:~$ drupalcs my_custom_module/

-To configure redis:
+To automatically fix code syntax errors:
+> vagrant@debian:~$ cd /path/to/custom/code/directory

+> vagrant@debian:~$ drupalcbf my_custom_module/

+To spell check your code for errors:
+> vagrant@debian ~$ codespell-install

-> vagrant@debian:~$ cd /var/www/*site*
+> vagrant@debian:~$ cd /path/to/custom/code/directory

-> vagrant@debian:~$ drush en redis -y
+> vagrant@debian:~$ codespell my_custom_module/

-Add the following to settings.php:
-> // Use Redis for caching.

-> $redis_path = 'sites/all/modules/contrib/redis';

-> $conf['redis_client_interface'] = 'PhpRedis';

-> $conf['cache_backends'][] = $redis_path . '/redis.autoload.inc';

-> $conf['cache_default_class'] = 'Redis_Cache';

-> // Do not use Redis for cache_form (no performance difference).

-> $conf['cache_class_cache_form'] = 'DrupalDatabaseCache';

-> // Use Redis for Drupal locks (semaphore).

-> $conf['lock_inc'] = $redis_path . '/redis.lock.inc';

-Change $redis_path to match your environment path.
+To examine your database:
+> vagrant@debian ~$ phpmyadmin-install

+> Browse to http://192.168.33.10/phpmyadmin and login with Username: drupal and Password: drupal

+To update all composer installed apps (drush, terminus, etc.):
+> vagrant@debian ~$ composer-up

+To get the ip address of the server:
+> vagrant@debian ~$ ip

+A warning about synced folders:
-If you want to reinstall a site using site-install and you have enabled synced folders, you should clear out your synced folder locally beforehand, otherwise you may notice errors when the script attempts to remove existing files.
+> If you want to reinstall a site using site-install and you have enabled synced folders, you should clear out your synced folder locally beforehand, otherwise you may notice errors when the script attempts to remove existing files.

 Faq
 ---
-Q. Pantheon uses nginx as the web server.
-Why do you use Apache instead?
+Q. Can I install more than one site?

+A. Absolutely.
+Just execute site-install and make sure the site name is not the same as an existing site, otherwise, it will be overwrote.
+Also, the site must first exist in your Pantheon dashboard.

+Q. Where do I access my site on the server?

+A. All sites are subdirectories of /var/www.
+So if your site is my-site, it would be located at /var/www/my-site.

+Q. Where is Solr?

-A. I may plan to incorporate nginx in future releases.
-For now, Apache works well for development and I find it easier to configure.
+A. I may plan to install Solr in a future release.

 Q. Why did you choose Debian instead of Ubuntu or CentOS?

 A. This is a very good question.
 I felt Debian was lightweight and included everything I needed for a barebones development environment I could build around.
 I also figured it would be easier to upgrade without having to reconfigure or reinstall the entire operating system.

-Q. Debian 8 (aka jessie) was released recently.
-Why did you choose the older Debian 7 (aka wheezy) release?

-A. I may plan to use Debian 8 in a future release.
-When I first started this project, the latest release was Debian 7 and I wasn't familiar with the differences in Debian 8 yet.